 You can also search all our ESP8266 projects.

 In this article we’ve taken a look at three different ESP8266 development boards: ESP8266 12-E NodeMCU Kit, WeMos D1 Mini, and ESP-01.
-There are much more alternatives available, but we reviewed the ones we use more often, which are the most popular.
+There are much more alternatives available, but we reviewed the ones we use more often, which are also the most popular.

 We recommend the NodeMCU Kit or the WeMos D1 Mini, because both boards have a programmer chip built-in, which facilitates uploading custom firmware.
 Additionally, they also offer a reasonable number of GPIO pins.
 If you are a beginner, you should go for one of these board.
-However, if you need a really small board for your project and only need 2 GPIOs, the ESP-01 is a better alternative.
+However, if you need a really small board for your project and only need 2 GPIOs, the ESP-01 is a better and cheaper alternative.

 In this post we’ve shown you and compared our favorite Best ESP8266 Wi-Fi Development Boards.
 These are perfect to use in your Internet of Things (IoT) projects.
 Which one is your favorite?